georgalis/pub/know/ProOps/exec.md

 Project accounting and management, platform, tasks and interfaces (broader scope).

+* rack, stack, cable and boot
+* config and setup
+* upgrade and update

 ## Registration

 Design data organization and alignment with specific resources (middle scope).

+* BOM and SBOM
+* DNS
+* cabling, termination and labeling

 ## Integration